1. Sequence alignment

 After alignment, Nextclade strips insertions relative to the reference from the aligned sequences and lists them in a separate file.
 As a result, each sequence is reported in coordinates of the reference sequence.

-The algorithm aims to be sufficiently fast for running in the internet browser of an average consumer computer, by trading bandwidth for improved runtime performance.
+The algorithm aims to be sufficiently fast for running in the internet browser of an average consumer computer, by trading width of the alignment band for improved runtime performance.
 We found that it works well for most sequences, but for a minority of sequences indel variation not captured by seed matches might result in sub-optimal alignments.

 By default, alignment is only attempted on sequences longer than 100 nucleotides (configurable), because alignment of shorter sequences may be unreliable.
 If alignment fails, Nextclade will optionally attempt to align the reverse complemented sequence.